Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 Older, speculative studies based on limited data suggested that because creatine draws water to itself through a process called osmosis, it would likely lead to muscle cramping, especially for someone sweating a lot or exercising in a hot environment.

-Based on this information, researchers previously recommended avoiding high-dose creatine supplementation when exercising in hot, humid conditions.
+Based on this information, researchers recommended avoiding high-dose creatine supplementation when exercising in hot, humid conditions.

 If It’s Not The Creatine, Why Am I Thirsty?